 These luxury carpet tiles measure 24″ by 40″ and generally sell for between $4.20 and $4.99/sq. ft. depending on the specific product.

 Here’s the thing about Proximity Mills (and depending on who you ask, one of the only downsides to the brand): it’s difficult to find.

 Sure, some of that has to do with the company being so niche.
 But it seems to have more to do with the fact that Proximity Mills doesn’t allow box stores or national chains to carry their products.

 And even smaller flooring stores have to meet super-strict criteria in order to sell it.

-Why Can’t You Buy Proximity Mills Vinyl Planks at Box Stores or National Chains?
+Why Can’t You Buy Proximity Mills at Box Stores or National Chains?

-Well, the company reps told us that it’s their way of ensuring that people actually like their floors.
+Well, the company website tells us that it’s their way of ensuring that people actually like their floors.